drubinstein/pokerl/content/docs/chapter-1/_index.md

 ---
 menu:
-title: 'Chapter 1: RL and the Pokemon Environment'
+title: 'Chapter 1: RL and the Pokémon Environment'
 ---